mziodev/Pets/Pets/Notes.md

 - 94, 139, 178, 190

+## Show users if they already are a Premium user

+## Change Notes TextField to TextEditor

+## Change Vaccines and Dewormings as info cards instead plain list elements

 ## Localization and i18n
 - We have to do localization and internationalization of the entire app on: English, Spanish, French, Portuguese, German, Chinese, Japanese, Indian... on this order.